- Print

 Next Steps

-The next step of the Lasernet 11 installation and setup process is to do any necessary additional Lasernet environment configuration (grab mode, logging, and Insights).
+The next step of the Lasernet 11 installation and setup process is to do any necessary additional Lasernet environment configuration (grab mode and logging).